 The first superhero movie starts out in an old-timey June 1938… but the Superman of ’38 was entirely out of his mind.

 1.2: It Was Ilya’s Idea

 Introducing executive producer Ilya Salkind and his crime syndicate family, through the medium of his lunatic DVD commentary.
-This is a long one, but there’s an ejaculation metaphor at the end, if that helps to sweeten the pot.

 1.3: Brando and the Money

 In the behind-the-scenes mythology of Superman: The Movie, the most important tale is the legend of Marlon Brando’s salary.